-Many women who use the heroin drug, or other drugs for that matter, suffer from mental illness.
+Many women who use heroin, or other drugs for that matter, suffer from mental illness.
 Research tells us that women are 40% more likely than men to have depression.
 They are twice as likely to suffer from PTSD.
-Trauma is common among women, and this can lead to problems like anxiety, depression and PTSD.
+Trauma is common among women, and this can lead to problems like anxiety, depression, and PTSD.
 All of the above make women much more at risk for a heroin overdose than men.
-They may turn to heroin to cope with their pain, even after not using for quite some time.
+They may turn to heroin to cope with their pain, even after not using it for quite some time.

 Genetics Play a Role in Overdosing on Heroin for Females

-Women metabolize the heroin drug much slower than men.
+Women metabolize heroin much slower than men.
 This is because their body fat rates are higher, and the amount of water in their bodies is lower.
-Also, for women with a family history of addiction, they are also at risk for overdosing.
+Also, for women with a family history of addiction, they are also at risk for overdosing without substance abuse treatment.
 These women are much more likely to relapse back into heroin use than those without a family history of addiction.

 Typical heroin withdrawal symptoms include: